-PSY-746 Selected Topics I (2.0 units)
+PSY-746 Selected Topics I (2.0 units) and PSY-748 Selected Topics II (2.0 units)

-This course develops a specific area in psychodynamic child psychology and psychotherapy.
-The course presents advanced training based on the expressed interests of the cohort.
-This course differs from a regular course in that the course content may change from offering to offering depending on the chosen topic and the instructor's expertise in the relevant area.
-Course content will be selected six months prior to the quarter term it is offered and students will be notified.
+These courses explore a specific area in psychodynamic child psychology and psychotherapy and provide advanced training considering students' expressed interests.
+These courses differ from core curricular courses in that the course content may change from offering to offering depending on chosen topics and instructor availability.
+Course content will be determined six months prior to the course date.
+Examples of previously offered selected topics courses include: